LukeGrahamLandry/franca/backend/README.md

 - A library interface for producing and compiling ir in memory instead of outputting text and exec-ing a seperate program to process it.
   (in my brief profiling qbe -O2, it spends 40% of its time parsing the input text. i don't know how that's possible, maybe apple's fgetc is slow).
 - Generate machine code directly without depending on an external assembler (arm clang is so slow!).
-  Your program will contain only the finest organic bit patterns lovingly transcribed from the Arm Architecture Reference Manual.
+  Your program will contain only the finest organic bit patterns lovingly transcribed from the Arm Architecture Reference Manual
+  (or painfully scavenged from whatever amd tables i can find).
 - Jit compile your program and run it in memory without needing to emit/link an executable.
   You can freely call between jit and aot code (even extern-c code from other compilers) because they follow the same standard abi.
 - Emit Mach-O executables directly without depending on an external linker or make relocatable objects for linking with other languages.
-  (cannot yet make my own dynamic libraries)
 - Ad-hoc signetures for Mach-O binaries so you can target macOS without depending on Apple's `codesign` program.
 - Moved a bunch of static variables to a data structure we pass around explicitly so you can compile multiple modules on separate threads in parallel.